vegaprotocol/specs/protocol/0082-ETHD-ethereum-data-source.md

 ### External Oracles - Creation

 1. Using the existing ways to create or update a market via governance proposals, define data sources for settlement and termination as the result of calling a read method of a smart contract on ethereum network.
 (Phase 2 of this step would be defining an oracle that is based on listening for events on ethereum network) (<a name="0082-ETHD-001" href="#0082-ETHD-001">0082-ETHD-001</a>)
-2. All current governance rules that apply to propose / submit / vote on a proposal should be applicable for the ethereum oracle data source creation / amendment  (<a name="0082-ETHD-002" href="#0082-ETHD-002">0082-ETHD-002</a>)
-3. Create more than spam.protection.max.proposals oracle data source proposals in an epoch - proposal rejected with error message (<a name="0082-ETHD-003" href="#0082-ETHD-003">0082-ETHD-003</a>)
-4. Create ethereum oracles based on calling a read method of a smart contract by supplying incorrect ABI (Phase 2 - oracle based on listening for events) (<a name="0082-ETHD-004" href="#0082-ETHD-004">0082-ETHD-004</a>)

 ### External Oracles - Amendments

-1. Amend the oracle data source via governance proposals.
-Amendments should take effect as soon as the proposal is enacted (<a name="0082-ETHD-005" href="#0082-ETHD-005">0082-ETHD-005</a>)
-2. Amend an existing ethereum data source and change the contract address and enact the proposal.
-Once enacted, the data should be sourced from the new smart contract.
-Try amending the other fields in the oracle data source and the changes should take effect after the proposals are enacted (<a name="0082-ETHD-006" href="#0082-ETHD-006">0082-ETHD-006</a>)
+1. Update an existing market using the market update proposal to change the smart contract address and read method.
+The changes take effect after the market update proposal is enacted and data is sourced from the new smart contract. (<a name="0082-ETHD-005" href="#0082-ETHD-005">0082-ETHD-005</a>)
-3. Phase 2 - Amend an existing ethereum data source and change the events that we are listening to and enact the proposal.
-Once enacted , the data should be sourced from the amended events.
-Try amending the other fields in the oracle data source and the changes should take effect after the proposals are enacted (<a name="0082-ETHD-007" href="#0082-ETHD-007">0082-ETHD-007</a>)
+2. Phase 2 - Update an existing market using the market update proposal to change the events that the market is listening to.
+The changes take effect after the market update proposal is enacted and data is sourced from the new events. (<a name="0082-ETHD-007" href="#0082-ETHD-007">0082-ETHD-007</a>)

 ### External Oracles - Deletions